 NETWK2 - Net weekly pay in 2nd job

-COVERAGE: Applies to all respondents who are employees in a second job.

-NOTES: This is a derived variable; please see Volume 4 User Guide for further guidance..
+- FREQUENCY: Each quarter from Winter 92 - COVERAGE: Applies to all respondents who are employees in a second job. - NOTES: This is a derived variable; please see Volume 4 User Guide for further guidance..